 The sooner you handle these disagreements, and the more diplomacy you inject into the situation, the smoother the rest of the project should go.

 The Truth About Disagreements

-The fact is: most disagreements are about minor things, and they rarely are about real problems.
-They’re often based on conjecture, opinion, and team dynamics.
-But as the project manager, your role is that of a mediator, and you’ve got to find a path to resolving disagreements among teams in a diplomatic way.
+The fact is: most disagreements are about minor things, and are rarely about real problems.
+They’re often based on conjecture, opinion, or team dynamics.
+But as the project manager, your role is that of a mediator and you’ve got to find a path to resolving disagreements amongst teams or Grumblers in a diplomatic way.

 As that mediator, you are the guardian of the plan, and it is your priority.
 It’s not about one team getting its demands; it’s about the project as a whole succeeding.

 Like any mediator, you’ve got to find a process to resolve issues in a way that, while some may become unhappy if their needs aren’t met, will at least satisfy general constraints and keep the project moving forward.

 You are, of course, not dumb, but you should act as if you are to let the team member with the objection explain exactly what the issue is.
 Take the “you’re the expert” attitude and let them walk you through the problem.

 There’s no room for emotion in a non-confrontational mediation.
 As Joe Friday said, “just the facts, ma’am.”

 Make sure to get the non-subjective parts of the disagreement on paper.
 If someone in IT says it’s absolutely impossible to get to a deliverable within three weeks, get an understanding of why that is.
 What other constraints are keeping her from being able to hit that milestone?

 Go deep here.
 There should be no “blind items”, i.e. general vagueness that doesn’t address the person or details that are a part of the issue that needs to be addressed.
 People often don’t want to point fingers or make others (or themselves) look bad, so they’ll skirt the details.
 Don’t allow it.
 You’re looking for a logical base of truth to help you identify the problem so you can find the best path forward.